 NOBODY KNOWS THAT NUMBER EXCEPT FOR YOU

 This is a lesson I learned from my wise husband.
 Two years ago, I had worked really hard to get to a weight that I was happy with.
+I was exercising 5-6 times a week, eating lots of veggies and guzzling water like crazy.
 But if the scale went up even a little bit, I would be upset.
 And one day my husband said ‘Do you think your weight is written on your forehead?
-Nobody knows it but you”.
+Nobody knows that number but you”.
 And it was like a lightbulb went off.

 I don’t tell my weight to my mom or even my closet friends.
 Girls talk about a lot of things, but not that number.
 And let’s take a second to picture a world where our weight flashes like a neon sign on our forehead.
 Now let’s thank the good Lord that WE DON’T LIVE IN THAT WORLD.